jjones203/PizzaPartyPresident/out/production/phase_01/README.md

 # CS 351 DLP_phase01
 by
-By David Ringo and Winston Riley.
+David Ringo and Winston Riley.

 ## Building
-find the following files and...
+find the following files `make.sh` and `run.sh` and...

 ~~~bash
 ./make.sh && ./run.sh